BART train drags woman to death as she's tethered to dog

 The dog was not injured.

-National transportation officials and BART authorities are investigating how that happened about 3:15 p.m.
+SEE ALSO: 2 men arguing over freeway crash are fatally struck by 3rd driver

-BART said there was was no visual indication the dog was a service animal, but it is under investigation.
+BART said there was was no visual indication the dog was a service animal, but that is under investigation.

+BART allows leashed or harnessed service dogs on trains while all other animals, including non-service dogs, must be in carriers.

+Heather Griffin, who works in a San Francisco dental office, was at the Powell station after the tragedy occurred.

 The Powell Street station was closed for about two hours.